 Psalm 104 is a poem about God’s sovereignty over all of creation.
 Wind and fire, tall trees and mountains, grass and cattle, fierce lions and their prey, sun and moon, and wine for the gladdening of hearts are all works of God.
 Even the Leviathan, the chaos monster, is cast as God’s favorite oceanic pet playing in the deep waters of the sea.
 God delights in and cares for each created being.
 Each of us, from the tiniest organism to the biggest sea monster depends on God for life and breath.

 God’s ruach (breath, wind, spirit) provides us with physical and spiritual life.
 Which is why we this psalm is read on Pentecost.
-The ruach of God formed all of creation and continues to breath new life.
+The ruach of God formed all of creation and continues to breathe new life.
 Our response to God’s gift of life and renewed life is to be who we are created to be and praise God.

-In this community of believers we call Third Church, on pentecost we reflect on who we are and where the spirit of God is leading us next.
+In this community of believers, we call Third Church, on Pentecost we reflect on who we are and where the spirit of God is leading us next.
 We are part of a tradition of faith that has gathered people together for over a hundred years on the corner of Fifth and Negley.
 In the past this church was known as an abolitionist church.
 And we are figuring out what it means to do anti-racist work today.
 In the past, this church supported women and continues to draw strong women into the fold.
 And we are figuring out what it means to be feminists that support people in all of the places feminism intersects with race, sexuality, and gender.
 In the past, this church supported schools, teachers, and students.
 And today we are figuring out how to strengthen those relationships and support those with special needs as they go through school and launch into adulthood.
-Our church has always tired to make worship and life together beautiful and joyful so we’ve supported artists and musicians too.
+Our church has always tried to make worship and life together beautiful and joyful so we’ve supported artists and musicians too.
 And today we continue to find ways to live together with intentional beauty.
 It seems that from the beginning God has breathed into us a spirit of social justice, a drive for educational opportunities, and a love for all that is good and beautiful.

 Let us take a moment to focus on our breathing.
 Breath is a gift from God.
 Let us remember who God created us to be as individuals and as a community of believers.
 We have been wonderfully made.
 Let us seek in all things to be ourselves and to praise God by living into the Holy Spirits call on our lives.